 Despite its proximity to Singapore and Kuala Lumpur, Sumatra remains one of Indonesia's least-occupied islands; the northern reaches are densely populated by jungle and that’s about it.
 The same can be said for Kalimantan, which makes up the lower ⅔ of the island of Borneo.
 On both these islands transportation can be a challenge, but the payoffs can be huge, as the islands are brimming with wildlife and wilderness unlike anywhere else on the planet.

 The four distinct peninsulas that make up Sulawesi in Central Indonesia are prime for cycling: it packs immense diversity in both its landscape and its culture into one doable island adventure.

 The cycling in Indonesia can be extremely varied; the landscape differs greatly from island to island, making it a destination for the adventure-inclined.
 Some parts of the island nation have world class infrastructure, and on others it’s almost completely lacking.
 You will want to work with a good tour operator to ensure you’re able to make the most of your island adventure.
-Set aside extra time to organize, travel, and navigate the country so you don’t get stuck in one place.
+Set aside extra time to organise, travel, and navigate the country so you don’t get stuck in one place.
 It’s best to keep your trips realistic in length as you can spend a lot of time travelling between destinations, especially if you’re relying on ground transportation.
 Indonesia boasts some of the world's best beaches, best wildlife viewing, and significant history, making it an immensely rewarding country to tour by bicycle.